JaggedArray and JaggedArray Nodes

 Segments and Sections

-In Sefaria, we refer to the strings at the bottom of the JaggedArray as segments.
+At Sefaria, we refer to the strings at the bottom of the JaggedArray as segments.
 The arrays that contain those strings are called sections.
-In general, segments reflect the maximum resolution that we are capable of reaching in a given text - one cannot directly reference a part of a segment.
+Generally speaking, segments reflect the maximum resolution that we are capable of reaching in a given text.
+Therefore, you can't directly reference a part of a segment.

-For example, in a book of Tanakh which is organized into chapters and verses, a chapter would be a section and a verse would be considered a segment.
+For example, in a book of Tanakh organized into chapters and verses, a chapter would be a section and a verse would be a segment.